Making Exercise Healthy Medicine

 Your Back

-They suggest bending over to touch your toes, or bringing your chin to your chest, or your knee to your chest, sitting on the floor and leaning over to touch your toes, sitting in a chair and leaning forward with your chest on your thighs, touching your elbows in front by rounding your back, curling up in a ball, or others that promote more rounding and more pressure on your back.
+Often the "fix" suggests bending over to touch your toes, or bringing your chin to your chest, or your knee to your chest, sitting on the floor and leaning over to touch your toes, sitting in a chair and leaning forward with your chest on your thighs, touching your elbows in front by rounding your back, curling up in a ball, or others that promote more rounding and more pressure on your back.
 Your posture becomes stuck slouched.
 Your discs eventually bulge under the relentless push.

 You say it feels comfortable to slouch?
-When your muscles are so weak and tight that good posture feels unnatural, that means you need to strengthen and stretch to be comfortable, not slouch to be comfortable.
+When your muscles are weak and tight that good posture feels unnatural, that means you need to strengthen and stretch to be comfortable, not slouch to be comfortable.
 But isn't it natural to slouch?
 As natural as wetting your pants, but you learn to hold it even when you don't feel like it.
 Are you rounding your back and holding your head forward right now sitting and reading this?

-What To Do Instead: Most back pain is simple mechanics, and just as simply remedied if you stop the constant and injurious process of bad body mechanics.
+What To Try Instead: Some types of back pain are simple mechanics, and just as simply remedied if you stop the constant and injurious process of bad body mechanics.
 Don't let your shoulders round when standing and sitting.
 Use your muscles to hold you in comfortable, upright posture when you stand, sit, and walk, and move.
 That burns calories and tones you while preventing back pain.
 Use your legs not back for lifting and bending all day.
 Bending knees while keeping torso upright saves your back and strengthens your knees and legs at the same time, when done properly.
 Use shock absorption to walk lightly, and use your body all day, not just sit.
 First thing in the morning, don't sit on the bed.
 Turn face down, propped slightly on your elbows for a moment or two.
 Don't force or pinch your back.
 Then get out of bed without sitting.
 Turning face down isn't for everyone, but for many people it helps you start your day straighter and healthier.
 Click for summary of fixing your own back pain.

 Stretching